 Why not invest in whisky casks?

 If you’ve read the whisky press in the last few months or even just been on social media, you’ll probably be aware of the massive increase in those claiming to offer investment opportunities in the world of whisky.
-Indeed, it seems like every other day I encounter a new Facebook advert that tells me how much money I could make.
+Indeed, it seems like every other day I encounter a new Facebook advert that tells me how much money I could make through Whisky Cask Investment.
 Many have already expressed concern on this subject but I’d like to throw in my two cents, if you’ll indulge me.
 I was encouraged to do this because of a recent experience and I’ll be using that as a sort of case study.

-Before I get into all that, lets talk about cask investment for a moment.
+Before I get into all that, let’s talk about whisky cask investment for a moment.
 The basic idea is you buy a cask of whisky, hold onto it for a number of years and then make a profit by selling it on.
-However, there’s a number of issues that complicate the situation.
+However, there are a number of issues that complicate the situation.
 The laws around who is allowed to own a cask are a little tricky and complex documentation is required to prove ownership.
 In order to have all that in place, you really need to know what you’re doing or have the utmost trust in those arranging the deal for you.
 There is also the issue of value.
 It’s probably fair to say casks are steadily increasing in price but the big question is, will that continue to be the case going forward?

 If it isn’t already clear, I myself am not an investor.
 I know nothing about investing.
 In fact, making and keeping money has always been something of a problem for me!
 That said, I know a wee bit about whisky and there are certain things that ring my alarm bells.
 There’s never been more single malt whisky being produced than there is now and new distilleries are coming online regularly.
-Many of them are selling casks to bring in much needed income whilst their spirit matures.
+Many of them are selling casks to bring in much-needed income whilst their spirit matures.
 The concern is, with all this stock being sold to private investors, what happens when they all want to sell up?
 Has there ever been a situation where excess stock has led to increased value?

 There have been important articles already published about this subject from the likes of Cask & Still, Whisky Magazine and Forbes.
 All of them expressed serious concerns about some of the “investment brokers” that have appeared over the last couple of years.
 Many of these businesses seem to lack experience yet talk themselves up as experts.
 Worse, many deliberately misquote data to paint a deceptively optimistic picture.

 Scams are not unheard of within the industry, sadly.
 Back in the 1990s Stephen Jupe persuaded 2,000 people to invest a total of £4 million in his Grandtully Distillery.
 He promised investors massive returns of 18% each year.
 The trouble was, Grandtully closed down in 1909 and Jupe had nothing to do with it.
-He was convicted for fraud and jailed in 2004.
+He was convicted of fraud and jailed in 2004.
 Then there was the case of Nant Distillery in Australia.
 In 2013, customers who invested in casks were shocked to find that the same cask had been sold to multiple people.
 In some cases, the cask never existed at all.
-Some of those people are still trying to fight their case now.
+Some of those people are still trying to fight their cases now.
 Elsewhere in the wine industry, the Australian Wine Index (AWI) persuaded thousands to invest.
 They charged 60 – 80% over market value and lost their investors millions.
 Worryingly, some of the people involved in the AWI are allegedly now dealing in the sale of whisky casks.

 A bizarre experience…